 By ordering your ticket online, you may explore its history at your own pace.

-The capital city is full of cool things to do month after month, so there is never a time when you will visit and there is nothing to do.
+The capital city is full of cool things to do month after month in rain and shine shine, so there is never a time when you will visit and there is nothing to do.
 We have dedicated an individual page for each month of the year giving more details about things to do.